Frequently Asked Questions

 - How do I reserve a swipe machine?

-- How do I reserve space for an event on Cannan Green, Liberty Hall Ruins, the Dell, or the Pavilion?
+- How do I reserve space for an event at the Village Pavilion, Cannan Green, Liberty Hall Ruins, or the Dell?

 - Can I hang a banner or flyer in Elrod Commons?